mstksg/inCode/copy/entries/fc-statements.md

 (figuring out what they are) from *executing* these statements.
 Something just *happens* when you see an assignment.

-It is clear that something about these statements are magical or a special part of the language.
+It is clear that in these languages, something about these statements are magical or a special part of the language.
 They are wholly different than, say, an integer, or a boolean.
 They aren't normal "objects" or "data" in your system.

 Even if your programming languages have first-class functions, `printf` might be a first-class value, but the *call* of it (usually indicated with